mlgordon/vpc/known-limitations.md

 * ACL is stateless, so return traffic must be allowed explicitly in ACL rules.

-### Beta test notification
+### Available Beta services

-* VPN for IBM Cloud VPC is available only as an external Beta offering.
+* VPN for IBM Cloud VPC is available only as a Beta service.

-* LBaaS for IBM CLoud VPC is available only as an external Beta offering.
+* LBaaS for IBM CLoud VPC is available only as a Beta service.